Contributor: Megan Wilson, BS, CADC, Timberline Knolls Residential Center

 This unprecedented move is something that will not only impact Chinese communities but various countries across the globe.
 With drug overdose rates skyrocketing both in the United States and abroad, the tightened control over fentanyl in China can create a domino effect in the US drug market.

 The Impact of Fentanyl Addiction

-While China has taken bold moves to address fentanyl manufacturing and sales, the effects of fentanyl addiction continues to be felt in the United States.
+While China has taken bold moves to address fentanyl manufacturing and sales, the effects of fentanyl addiction continue to be felt in the United States.
 According to the US Drug Enforcement Administration, more than 52,000 individuals lost their lives to a drug overdose in 2016, with over 33,000 of these resulting from an opioid overdose .

 Approximately 144 people die from a drug overdose per day, with the majority from fentanyl, heroin, or pharmaceutical opioids.
 Sadly, more people are losing their lives to opioid-related deaths than from traffic accidents and gun homicides combined .

 Classified as an “epidemic” by New Jersey Attorney General Chris Porrino, an outspoken figure on the problematic opioid addiction trends, the impact of fentanyl addiction has been widespread, particularly affecting the millennial generation .

 While Porrino joins many experts in the field that condone China’s recent ban on fentanyl and subsequent efforts to reduce supply and availability, the complexity of the addiction epidemic requires a comprehensive solution.